Franklin J. Gutierrez

-Franklin J. Gutierrez is a Guamanian politician who served senator in the Guam Legislatures for 3 consecutive terms and also served as the vice speaker from 1987 to 1989.
-He is the member of Democratic Party of Guam.
+Franklin J. Gutierrez (born November 13, 1948) is a Guamanian Democratic politician who served senator in the legislature of Guam for 3 consecutive terms and also served as the vice speaker from 1987 to 1989.

 Early life

-Franklin J. Gutierrez was born to Tomas Taitano Gutierrez and Rita Toves Benavente Cruz and was raised in Agana Heights.
+Gutierrez was born to Tomas Taitano Gutierrez and Rita Toves Benavente Cruz and was raised in Agana Heights.
 One of his ten siblings is former Governor Carl T.C.
 Gutierrez.

 Guam Legislature

 Gutierrez first ran for senator in 1982.
 Placing 8th in the Democratic primary, he advanced to the general election.
 Gutierrez placed 9th in the general election, winning a seat in the 17th Guam Legislature.
 He was reelected to 2 terms.

 Elections

 Leadership

 Gutierrez served as Vice Speaker of the Guam Legislature from 1987-1989 during the 19th Guam Legislature.